fabsa-iscteiul/ES1-2019-EIPL-83/README.md

 * None were found after testing
 ### Not implemented
 #### Sprint 1
-* All buttons have action listeners
+* Some button don't have action listeners
 * Possibility of visualization of excel data
 #### Sprint 2
-* Comparation of excel values
+* Comparison of excel values
 * Calculation of feature_envy
 * Calculation of long_method
 * Custom rule full implementation